 Right to Know

 Local broadcasters work every day to give life to the promise of the First Amendment to the Constitution.
-From 1920, when Pittsburgh's KDKA transmitted the first presidential election results over-the-air, to early 2010 when broadcasters worked tirelessly for Haitian earthquake relief, radio and television stations have informed listeners and viewers and served local communities across the nation.
 In a democracy, it is vital that the people be kept informed about events by full, fair and accurate reporting.
 When reporting on issues of great importance to the American public, it is sometimes necessary to use confidential sources.